eduardogz94/ui-kit/components/README.md

 getInputs() {}
 ```

-> Return all the objects inside our form component.
+> Receive a string and return all the desired objects inside our form component.
 ```
 getObjects(obj) {}
 ```